-We named our Chinook puppy Kyra which roughly means “of the sun” (fitting for a couple living in the Phoenix, AZ area which is quite sunny and hot (an understatement).
-We hope to bring our love of the breed to the southwest with Kyra, our Chinook ambassador!
+We named our first Chinook puppy Kyra which roughly means “of the sun” (fitting for a couple living in the Phoenix, AZ area which is quite sunny and hot (an understatement).
+Kyra is now our Chinook ambassador and, along with the help of her puppies, has helped us bring our love of the breed to the southwest!

 The perfect dog

-The Chinook dog is loving and excellent with children (often turning around to lick them even if their tail is pulled), their energy level is moderate often matching that of their people (ranging from lazy to active depending on what is needed for the situation), they don't have as automatic of a prey drive as some breeds, and they are moderately sized (about 50 to 90) pounds.
+The Chinook dog is loving and good with children (with proper socialization), their energy level is moderate often matching that of their people (ranging from lazy to active depending on what is needed for the situation), they don't have as automatic of a prey drive as some breeds, and they are moderately sized (about 50 to 90) pounds.
 Our initial experience of talking to several Chinook dog breeders, meeting Dave and Karen Schiller of Mountain Thunder Chinooks, and getting our puppy was incredibly fun!
-It’s amazing how this wonderful dog breed has such a close knit ‘family.’
+Years later, we are still amazed at how this wonderful dog breed has such a close knit ‘family.’

 When coming up with our kennel name we wanted it to be immediately clear in which area of the country we were located.